How to apply

 Please note - a UK passport or EU passport with 3 years residency in the UK is required for to be eligible for this programme.

 To apply, please attach a file that gives the details stated below.
-This application must arrive by 23:00 GMT on Sunday 26th January 2020 via e-mail to:
+This application must be sent via e-mail to:

 Please note this is the only means to apply for this programme and you should not send a formal application for postgraduate study to Registry – this will not be a valid application.
 Details must be complete in order for us to process your application.

-We plan to hold interviews in February based at the site of the project lead.
+We plan to hold interviews based at the site of the project lead.
 If you are applying for more than one project you may be asked to attend more than one interview.
-At your interview, there will be an informal lunch and a tour of the institution.
 We can only fund interview costs based on standard class travel fares from within the UK.

 Details of your application